unsw-se2021/Hare/Deliverable_1_Documentation/User_Stories/newpdffile.md

 **THEN:** Future ingredient scans should colour code certain ingredients

 # US-8
+As a Member I want to be able to Define custome highlighting rules for viewing ingredients, so that I can easily identifiy ingredients.

 **Feature:** Define custome highlighting rules for viewing ingredients
 **As a** Member